Bernese Mountain Dog

 - Thanks to their cart-pulling abilities, Bernese mountain dogs once served as delivery dogs, drawing carts filled with dairy products, bread, and other items from farm to farm.
 Today, they may be more likely to flex those skills for their owners, pulling children in carts for fun.

 - Of the four Sennenhund breeds, known collectively as Swiss mountain dogs or Swiss cattle dogs, only the Bernese mountain dog has long hair.
 The other not-quite-so-furry breeds in this group are the Greater Swiss mountain dog, the Appenzeller mountain dog, and the Entlebucher mountain dog.

 - Because of the small rust-color markings above Berners’ eyes, they are sometimes known as vieräugler (“four eyes”) dogs.

-- Luna the Berner is Insta-famous, with 100,000+ fans who follower her adventures.
+- Luna the Berner is Insta-famous, with more than 100,000 fans who follow her adventures.